coleenquadros/configuration/README.md

 - `output_resource_name`: name of Kubernetes Secret to be created.
   - `output_resource_name` must be unique across a single namespace (a single secret can **NOT** contain multiple outputs).
   - If `output_resource_name` is not defined, the name of the secret will be `<identifier>-<provider>`.
-    - For example, for a resource with `identifier` "my-user" and `provider` "service-account", the created Secret will be called `my-user-service-account`.
+    - For example, for a resource with `identifier` "my-user" and `provider` "aws-iam-service-account", the created Secret will be called `my-user-aws-iam-service-account`.

 Once the changes are merged, the IAM resources will be created (or updated) and a Kubernetes Secret will be created in the same namespace with all relevant details.